 Remember how I said I went to a small school?
 Here’s a school picture of the sixth, seventh, and eighth graders when I was in sixth grade.
 I just showed this picture to Ted and said, “Can you believe this is three grades of kids?”
 He scoffed and told me that, when he was in sixth grade, his school had only seven kids in those three grades.
 Yes, Ted, but I went to the big school in town.

 Here I am in my eighth grade confirmation dress and heels, holding my new hymnal–the traditional confirmation gift.
 My dress is my favorite shade of blue–made by Mom.
 Confirmation was always on Palm Sunday in those days.
 This might have been examination day, the week before confirmation.
-Examination day was when members of the confirmation class had to answer random questions from the pastor about what we learned in catechism classes about the Bible and church doctrine while the rest of the congregation watched and listened.
+On examination day, members of the confirmation class had to answer random questions from the pastor about what we learned in catechism classes about the Bible and church doctrine while the rest of the congregation watched and listened.
 It felt like high stress, but I don’t remember anyone ever flunking examination Sunday and being turned down for church membership.
 Transitioning from eighth grade to high school used to mark the age when a girl changed from bobby socks to stockings (cf Frankie Avalon) and from flats to high heels.
 I remember when Kathy modeled her confirmation dress and heels, Thom (nine years old at the time) said in awe, “Kathy looks like a lady!”
 That age is certainly when you begin to move from childhood to adulthood.

 This is surely confirmation Sunday, because I’m in a white robe and I have a pink carnation corsage.
 We’ve got all the obligatory poses.
 First, with my parents, . . .